jermp/psds/README.md

 1. The binary segment tree is always outperformed by both the (binary) fenwick tree and the non-binary SIMD-ized segment trees (`tree_epi32`).
+   This is due to its poor cache exploitation given by the large tree height.

 2. SIMD instructions are more useful when executing updates rather than prefix sums.
    This is valid for both buffered (`*node256*`) and un-buffered (`*node64*`) segment trees.
-   This is evident by considering that the solution `tree_epi32_node256s` is not faster than (or even worse for larger values of *n*) the (point-wise) fenwick tree;
+   This is evident by considering that the solution `tree_epi32_node256s` is not faster than (or even worse for larger values of *n*) the fenwick tree;
    but the solution `tree_epi32_node256u` is consisitently ~2X faster than the fenwick tree on updates for all values of *n*.
 (The `tree_epi32_node256s` is ~4X faster than the fenwick tree, though.)
-   This is because the code for computing prefix-sums using SIMD is more complicated than and uses higher-latency instructions than the code performing update.
+   This is because the code for computing prefix-sums using SIMD is more complicated and uses higher-latency instructions than the code performing update.

-3. Results for buffered vs. un-buffered segment trees are similar.
+3. Results for buffered and un-buffered segment trees are similar.
 The un-buffered version can be slightly faster on some small values of *n* (`tree_epi32_node64u` is faster than `tree_epi32_node256u` for log *n* = 9, 10, 11 on sum and for log *n* = 9, 10, 11, 12 on update);